Skip to main content

 • Variables can be compared using Simple conditions

-Coefficient-Based Comparisons: Coefficients enable sophisticated proportional analysis:
+Coefficient-Based Comparisons: Coefficients enable sophisticated proportional analysis and are only available for count variables:

-• Compare variables with multipliers
+• Compare count variables with multipliers

 • Example: fail_count > 0.5 × success_count (failures exceed half of successes)